darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 16.2 - Reconnect

 1. Power up the 8BitDo NGC Modkit controller by holding start.
 2. LED will stop blinking once pairing is complete.
 3. Press A buttons a few times to make sure joystick center value is properly init.

+# 17 - Atari VCS Paring Guide

+## 17.1 - First pairing

+1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
+2. Press and hold the Atari button until the button LED start flashing quickly.
+3. LEDs on controller will stop flashing once pairing is complete.
+4. Press A buttons a few times to make sure joystick center value is properly init.

+## 17.2 - Reconnect

+1. Press and release the Atari button.
+2. LED will stop blinking once pairing is complete.
+3. Press A buttons a few times to make sure joystick center value is properly init.